 Unfortunately, cases of the sky being the limit are few and far between.
-Do you have siblings or cousins that might want to contribute money towards a special gift?
+If you're lacking that rich uncle who wants to sponsor all of the family reunion gifts, maybe your siblings or cousins would want to contribute money towards a special gift?

 My all-time favorite is a combination of love notes and letters to the person(s) you're honoring from all of his/her/their family and friends.

 Yes, this will take some work and coordination.
-But resources are out there (including my free e-course) and it will be time worth spent.
-Besides, I didn't say it would be an easy gift.
+I didn't say it would be an easy gift.
 I just said it'd be meaningful. ; ) Maybe the most meaningful he/she/they have EVER received.

 The last type of family reunion gifts that I'd like to address aren't even really gifts.
 Well, I guess they could be.